NolanBrad/Packit/README.md

 # Packet Receiver Library

+Human input --> This is a 100% AI (copilot) gernerated lib

 A lightweight C library for receiving and parsing binary packet data byte-by-byte or from buffers.

 ## Overview